GMkonan/dotfiles/config/nvim/README.md

 - [NVIM] add git plugins to nvim
 - [NVIM] Check inspirations for more different plugins
     - lazyvim docs with their plugins
+- make the plugin import better on `init.lua`

 ### Plugins
 - nvim-cmp (autocompletion)